 In the era of smartphone photography, photo albums usually become slideshows on Facebook or part of the scrolling feed on Instagram.
-But with Americans snapping over 10 billion photos a month — and using increasingly capable camera phones — there's never been a better time to print out favorite memories to create anything from a personalized gift to an intimate documentary.
+But with Americans snapping a hundred billion more photos in 2017 than they did in 2016 — and using increasingly capable camera phones — there's never been a better time to print out favorite memories to create anything from a personalized gift to an intimate documentary.

 Best Photo Book Services